dusandjovanovic/structured/README.md

 #### Algoritmi

-A new algorithm can be added through `strategy' in two forms:
+A new algorithm can be added through `strategy` in two forms:
  - `algorithmName`
  - `algorithmName ? observable`

-`algorithmName' returns an array of visited/relevant nodes as a result. `algorithmName ? observable` is an extension of this algorithm which for ` observable === true` returns a series of steps representing the state of the graph.
+`algorithmName` returns an array of visited/relevant nodes as a result. `algorithmName ? observable` is an extension of this algorithm which for ` observable === true` returns a series of steps representing the state of the graph.
 The steps must be modeled in the form:
 ```json
 {
     visited: [string],